How to Apply Formula Based on Cell Color in Excel (5 Easy Ways)

 =NumberColor

-• Press Enter and drag this using the Fill handle icon to the rest of the columns.
+• Press Enter and drag the formula using the Fill handle icon to the rest of the column.

 Result of color code using the NumberColor